UnifiedRegression

 ... significance_level=0.05,

-... prediction_type='link',#set as 'link' for linear response
+... prediction_type='link', # set as 'link' for linear response

-... interval_type='confidence')#Specifies the interval type as confidence
+... interval_type='confidence')# specifies the interval type as confidence

 build_report()

-Build model report.
+Build the model report.

 create_model_state(model=None, function=None, pal_funcname='PAL_UNIFIED_REGRESSION', state_description=None, force=False)